bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 ## Putting it all together

-As the integration testing went well, it's time now to create a main function.
+Now is the time to create a main function.
 We can put it in `cmd/facedetection/facedetection.go`.

 Our goal here is to instantiate our face detector and downloader implementations, and start the api.
 The most basic version of main would look like this:

 ```go
 func main() {